SuvamKumarBhola/Mini_Projects_React/BasicProject_1/README.md

 - Commonly used in dashboards and admin panels
 - Helps understand layout structuring and state-driven UI

+### 7. Toggle Button
+- Interactive Toggle Button
+- Supports toggle On/Off state behavior
+- Commonly used to hide or unhide the status

 ---

 ## 🛠️ Tech Stack & Dependencies